 Of course, one might reason if a conspiracy on such a scale existed, its architects would be reluctant to leave such a clear trace on the Internet (and would at least attempt to cover up the evidence when word got out).
 Although the NSA faced perhaps its largest challenge following the revelations about a

-As it turns out, the Itanimulli domain isn’t that hard to explain.
-It’s a simple feat for anyone to register any unused domain name and redirect those who visit it to any other web site.
-Domain name owners can easily mask their identities, but that’s not the case with Itanimulli.com: the individual who registered the site in 2002 is listed in publicly available domain registry information as John Fenley of Provo, Utah.
-Fenley explained in 2009 he chose to forward the itanimulli.com domain (which he had purchased years earlier) to the NSA’s web site on a lark, nothing more, and has no connection with that agency:
+As it turns out, the Itanimulli domain wasn't that hard to explain.
+It's a simple feat for anyone to register any unused domain name and redirect those who visit it to any other web site.
+Domain name owners can easily mask their identities, but that's not the case with Itanimulli.com: the individual who registered the site in 2002 was listed in publicly available domain registry information as John Fenley of Provo, Utah.
+Fenley explained in 2009 he chose to forward the itanimulli.com domain (which he had purchased years earlier) to the NSA's web site on a lark, nothing more, and had no connection with that agency:

 I decided to forward the domain Itanimulli.com domain to the NSA as a

 joke ...kind of like a rickroll + shocksite.
 I registered the website years ago precisely because it does spell Illuminati backwards, but didn't really do anything with it for a long time.
 When I had the idea to forward the domain to the NSA I couldn't pass it up, and couldn't stop laughing ...